• Spanish II Syllabus Course No. H7012EY

 Grading

-Grades are based on a student’s mastery of the course objectives by the end of the grade reporting period, and are represented by points that are assigned to classroom assignments and assessments.
+Grades are based on a student’s mastery of the course objectives by the end of the grade reporting period.
+The World Languages Department uses a weighted system (details can be found hereLinks to an external site.).
+Summative assessments are worth 70% of the grade while formative assessments and other class work is worth 30% of the final grade.
 Powerschool and canvas will display the same grades, but PowerSchool is our official reporting grade book.

 Numeric Value